THANK YOU TO OUR FANS:

 The national award-winning Black Voices in Cabaret highlights people of color and their extraordinary talent.
-Cabaret is a place where audience comes face to face with singers, musicians, enteratiners, dancers and variety artists.
+Cabaret is a place where audience comes face to face with singers, musicians, entertainers, dancers and variety artists.
 We embrace all genres including Jazz, Rhythm and Blues, Soul, Gospel, Theater, Classical song, and more.

 We provide a Black lens into the world of entertainment by raising the recognition afforded to artists of color, bringing their performances to communities in the Chicagoland area and beyond, and by engaging with audiences through intimate performances, concerts, events and education.